prachi-singh/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 The data file activity.csv is extracted from the compressed file `activity.zip` and then loaded into the data frame `data`.
 The interval data are transformed from the original format (hhmm, no digits for leading zeroes) into minutes-passed since the beginning of the day (00:00).
-In this way, the intervals are spread evenly over the day (and gaps in the original data like 50, 55, 100, 105 are transformed into 50, 55, 60, 65).
+This makes the intervals easier to work with, changing them from base 6 to base 10.
 The structure of the data frame and a summary statistic are displayed.